Coiot/cbr-main/src/albums/s2/episode16.md

 - scene_number: 119
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode16-scene119.jpg
   narration: "<p>Stockholm falls once again alongside Sundvall and it doesn't look like they have the strength to take either of them back.
-Sweden have been rumped to just two cities, and Uzbekistan looks more than able to take Lund.</p><p></p><p>And for those of you confused about earlier going "Um, how do we know Perm chose Freedom?", the upper left corner should make it clear to you.
+Sweden have been rumped to just two cities, and Uzbekistan looks more than able to take Lund.</p><p></p><p>And for those of you confused about earlier going “Um, how do we know Perm chose Freedom?”, the upper left corner should make it clear to you.
 Between Saint Stephen's and Great Perm's icons, there is a small icon of a torch.
 This shows that Great Perm has indeed chosen Freedom!
 Congrats to them!
 Your reward will be dying at the hands of the Uzbek very soon!</p>"
 - scene_number: 120
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode16-scene120.jpg